sktime/sktime/docs/source/get_involved/governance.rst

   of inactivity

 The treasurer can also be removed by the CoC committee upon a violation of the CoC provisions on resource allocation and fiscal transparency.
-Standard CoC procedures must be respected in such a case.
+Any investigation of the CoC committee that results in potential removal of the treasurer must have been upon request or complaint by at least two members of the CC.
+The investigation is subject to standard CoC investigation procedures.

 .. _decision-making: